neubot/neubot/doc/faq.md

 This test always uses a random Measurement Lab server.
 The closest-available server should deliver better performance than a random server.
-Therefore, this test should generally yield a lower average download speed than the tests that use the closest-available Measurement Lab server.
+Therefore, this test should generally yield a lower average speed than the tests that use the closest-available Measurement Lab server.
 However, a random server allows us to probe more network paths and to experiment with diverse latencies, therefore providing a more comprehensive view of what can be done from your connection's